BrandonXu6106/obsidianpublish/content/thoughts/utopia.md

 > I think our destination is neither utopia nor dystopia nor status quo, but protopia.
 Protopia is a state that is better than today than yesterday, although it might be only a little better (Kevin Kelly)

 We don't have much desire for life one hundred years from now.
 Many dread it.
 That makes it hard to take the future seriously.
 So we don't take a generational perspective.
-We're stuck in the short now instead of the [[fiction#The Big Here and Long Now|long now]].
+We're stuck in the short now instead of the [[fiction.md#The Big Here and Long Now|long now]].